Your Complete Guide to Comma Rules

 – Forks, Washington’s new popularity as a destination for vampire-romance novel fans was unexpected.

 – Their visit to La Push, Washington, was tragically devoid of both sunlight and sparkling supernatural creatures.

 Before you call it quits, take a look at one last widely misunderstood comma rule.
 You’ve probably been told to add a comma whenever there is a pause in your writing, right?
 This works sometimes, but it isn’t foolproof.
 If only one comma appears between the noun and the verb, the parts of a compound subject, or the parts of a compound verb, the sentence probably needs revision.

 – No: He resolved to take a brief nap, but immediately fell asleep for three hours.

-– The hardest part of working from home, is dedicating time to actually working.
+– No: The hardest part of working from home, is dedicating time to actually working.